-Communications and Marketing

-Phone: 314.719.3672 Email: marketing@fontbonne.edu Location: Ryan Hall, Room 424 Hours: M-F 8:30AM-4:30PM
+Communications and Marketing Phone: 314.889.1467 Email: marketing@fontbonne.edu Location: East Building, Room 118B Hours: M-F 8:30AM-4:30PM

-The communications and marketing office champions Fontbonne University's brand through marketing, advertising, public relations, social media, the university magazine and other channels.
-The department seeks out unique and relevant stories that highlight faculty, staff and student activities and achievements, then develops them as news and content for university-owned platforms, like the Fontbonne website, social media and advertising, as well as news releases or media advisories.
+The communications and marketing department champions Fontbonne University's brand through marketing, advertising, public relations, social media, and other channels.
+The department seeks out unique and relevant stories that highlight faculty, staff and student activities and achievements, then develops them as news and content for universityowned platforms, like the Fontbonne website, social media and advertising, as well as news releases or media advisories.
 Students interested in sharing their Fontbonne story, or participating in university ad campaigns, are welcome to connect with the department by phone, email or in person.

 If students are contacted by the news media for interviews, photos or video on campus, they should notify the communications and marketing office for clearance.

-Counseling and Wellness Phone: 314.889.4516 Website: www.fontbonne.edu/counseling Location: Medaille Hall, Student Affairs Office Hours: M-F 8:30AM-4:30PM
+Counseling and Wellness Phone: 314.889.1434 Website: www.fontbonne.edu/counseling Location: Ryan Hall, Room 103 Hours: M-F 8:30AM-4:30PM

-The counseling and wellness department is staffed by licensed clinical social workers who provide free brief mental health counseling to currently enrolled Fontbonne students.
+The counseling and wellness department is staffed by licensed professional counselors including free brief mental health counseling to currently enrolled Fontbonne undergraduate and graduate students.
 Students seek counseling for a variety of concerns including depression, relationship issues, stress/anxiety, homesickness, and loss of a loved one.
 Confidentiality is maintained following ethical and legal obligations mandated by the state of Missouri.
 The department also provides referrals to off-campus counseling resources.
 As student health and wellness is related to academic success, the department provides wellness resources and activities for students throughout the academic year.
-The counseling and wellness department is located in the student affairs office on the first floor of Medaille Hall.
+The counseling and wellness department is located in Ryan Hall, Room 103.

-Appointments may be scheduled in person or by phone during normal office hours.
-In cases of on-campus, after-hours emergencies, contact Fontbonne's Public Safety office at 314.889.4596, for off-campus emergencies, contact 911.
+Appointments may be scheduled via email at counselingappts@fontbonne.edu or by phone during normal office hours.
+In cases of on-campus, after-hours emergencies, contact Public Safety at 314.559.2947.
+For off-campus emergencies, contact 911.